 The Bank has five wholly owned subsidiaries: SVB & T Holdings, Inc., which is primarily engaged in managing the Bank's investment securities; SVB & T Investment I, II and III, LLC, which are primarily engaged in holding certain real estate acquired by the Bank in connection with the foreclosure of loans; and SVB & T Properties, Inc., which was formed during 2015.
-SVB & T Properties, Inc., a Delaware corporation, holds approximately \$86.7 million and \$85.7 million of loans at December 31, 2023 and 2022, respectively.
+SVB & T Properties, Inc., a Delaware corporation, holds approximately \$85.7 million and \$86.7 million of loans at December 31, 2024 and 2023, respectively.
 As part of the formation, SVB & T Properties, Inc. issued 125 shares of 12.5% Series A cumulative preferred stock during 2015.
 The preferred stock is carried at \$125,000 and is included in the consolidated balance sheets.
-SVB & T Risk Management, Inc., a wholly owned subsidiary of the Company, was formed on July 9, 2016 as a captive insurance company and is incorporated in Nevada.
+On December 5, 2024, SVB & T Risk Management, Inc. was dissolved.
+SVB & T Risk Management, Inc., was a wholly owned subsidiary of the Company, that was formed on July 9, 2016 as a captive insurance company and was incorporated in Nevada.